jackmedda/RS-BGExplainer/README.md

-# GNNUERS: Explaining Unfairness in GNNs for Recommendation
+# BiGA: Explaining Unfairness in GNNs for Recommendation

-GNNUERS generates explanations in the form of user-item interactions that make a GNN-based recommender system favor a demographic group over another. \
+BiGA generates explanations in the form of user-item interactions that make a GNN-based recommender system favor a demographic group over another. \
-GNNUERS learns a perturbation vector that modifies the adjacency matrix representing the training network.
+BiGA learns a perturbation vector that modifies the adjacency matrix representing the training network.
 The edges modified by the perturbation vector are the explanations genereated by the framework. \
-GNNUERS then needs to work on a slight extended version of a recommender system in order to include the perturbation vector.
-In our study we applied our framework on GCMC, LightGCN and NGCF, all provided in the [Recbole](https://github.com/RUCAIBox/RecBole) library, from which GNNUERS depend on for the data handling, the training and evaluation.
+BiGA then needs to work on a slight extended version of a recommender system in order to include the perturbation vector.
+In our study we applied our framework on GCMC, LightGCN and NGCF, all provided in the [Recbole](https://github.com/RUCAIBox/RecBole) library, from which BiGA depend on for the data handling, the training and evaluation.
 Instead, the provided models are independent of the Recbole library.

 # Requirements